 Another popular way to run a jam session is to have a sign-up sheet, where you just put your name and instrument and a tune you want to play or actually sign up to a jazz standard that’s been pre-chosen for the set.

 Checking in is a common courtesy that’ll go a long way in building a solid rapport with the house band.

 Once it’s your turn to get up on stage, go for it!
 Don’t be shy, everyone is at the jam session to play jazz and have fun.

-When you get called up, tell the house band the tune you want to play right away, unless it’s already been chosen for you, to give them time to prepare any lead sheets or ask any questions before you start.
+When you get called up, tell the house band the tune you want to play right away to give them time to prepare any lead sheets or ask any questions before you start.